 Sarasota, Florida is home to some of the best beaches in the world!
 It should come as no surprise that spending time on Sarasota beaches is on the top of the list of things to do when visiting the area.

 The blue-ribbon winner in the area, Siesta Beach earned its bragging rights in from its 99% pure-quartz sand in 2011 when Dr. Beach ranked it No. 1 on his annual list of America’s Best Beaches!
-Siesta earned additional accolades in May of this year when National Geographic ranked the beach No. 6 on its list of Top U.S. Family Beaches.
+Siesta earned additional accolades in 2015 when National Geographic ranked the beach No. 6 on its list of Top U.S. Family Beaches.
 You’ll find more of this famous sand at Siesta Key's Crescent Beach, rated #10 on Travelocity’s 2011 Top 25 Beaches in the United States.
 Once you dig your toes into the powdery soft sand you’ll understand why folks come from all over the world to relax and play on these shores.

 Families will want to include a trip to the “Shark Tooth Capital of the World”.
 On Caspersen and Venice beaches you can hunt for washed up sharks’ teeth of all types and sizes.
 Nokomis Beach on Casey Key is the area’s oldest public beach and is popular for fishing and surfing.
 Even if you do not surf it is fun to watch others catch a good wave.